Betty Botter: James Josie's version

 and if I put it in my batter it would make my batter better.

 Another version (from the UK)

 Betty bought a bit of butter, but the bit of butter Betty bought was bitter.

 So Betty bought a better bit of butter, to make the bitter bit of butter better.

+Another version by Hyman Joseph Davis

+Betty bought a bit of butter, but she said this butter’s bitter.
+If I put it in my batter it will make my batter bitter.
+But a bit of better butter will make my bitter batter better.

+Another version from Pakistan

+Betty bought some butter, but the butter was bitter.
+So, Betty bought some better butter to make the bitter butter better.